risc0/risc0/website/api_versioned_docs/version-0.18/zkvm/quickstart.md

 In the codebase for your new project, you'll find a handful of places marked `TODO`, where you'll need to make some changes in order to build your first project.

-Don't worry -- each `TODO` comes with instructions for what you need to do, and the [Hello World tutorial] contains step-by-step instructions.
+Don't worry ― each `TODO` comes with instructions for what you need to do, and the [Hello World tutorial] contains step-by-step instructions.

 ## 4. Run your project, locally or remotely

-The readme for your project includes instructions for how to run it, both locally or remotely.
+The README for your project includes instructions for how to run it, both locally or remotely.
 You can build your example and run the prover locally with:

 ```bash